Issued on May 5, 2025

-Other types of pollen in the ambient air: maple, boxwood, mulberry, roses, horse chestnut, sour grasses and cypresses.
+Other types of pollen in the surrounding air: pine, roses, horse chestnut, sour grasses and cypresses.
 These are of minor allergological importance.

 Flowering grasses | at |